relativityone/github-reporting/PAT_SETUP.md

 For organization-wide use:
 1. Go to RelativityOne organization settings
 2. Navigate to **Secrets and variables** → **Actions**
-3. Add organization secret with same name: `GITHUB_PAT`
+3. Add organization secret with same name: `REL_TOKEN`

 ## Local Development Setup